m-noor/FundamentalsofDA-Assignment/README.md

 # Fundamentals of Data Analysis - Assignment
-## Assignments for GMIT HDip in Data Analysis
+## Assignment for the GMIT HDip in Data Analysis Course